jialeguan/llm_server/doc/pcc_slides.typ

   = Precompute KV Cache
   Precompute the KV cache for a set of known sensitive prefixes.
 For instance, if the system is used for medical queries, precompute the KV cache for common medical terms.

+  = State
+  In LLM inference, once KVs are computed for a sequence, their values do not change.
 ][
   #set text(size: 14pt)
   = Input